Metamechanics/metamechanics.github.io/logseq/version-files/incoming/pages/The Forgotten Technologies.md

   All traditions speak of a “Heaven” of sorts.
 That Heaven must exist now.
 So where is it?Is not Time now for the “getting to” Heaven?
 And everything within that Time is FOR the return of Heaven.
 - The Body as Technology.
   Look at our physical body as “God’s Technology”.
 That is, our physical bodies (& even perhaps our emotional bodies, mental...etc) are tools designed by X (God, devil, “seven source templates”, whatever.)
 Therefore, we can look at our bodies as tools/tech that we can then modify (to varying degrees, depths + levels).
 In fact, we already do!! (cosmetic surgery, ge, radiation, our actual choice of partner.)
-  “The Future of the Body”, Michael Murphy.
+  “ [[The Future of the Body]] ”, Michael Murphy.
 Exhaustive catalogue of bodily + mental powers enabled through sport or spiritual practice, or natural endowment.
 - Money as Technology.
   A tool to enable...X.
 X is our choice.
 Money (&financial systems), not some unknown and unknowable mechanism/organism.
 It is tech that we, as a society, over time, created, modified & adopted.
 It is not “a given”, at whose mercy we are under.
 It is our slave.
 We should not be its.
 - Weather as “Technology”